 All new students are required to participate in orientation activities.
-During orientation, student orientation leaders acquaint students with the campus environment and the city of Dubai, explain policies and procedures, and conduct a variety of activities to introduce the students to the university experience.
+During orientation, student orientation leaders acquaint students with the campus environment and the city of Dubai, explain policies and procedures; explain AUD's Honor Code, and conduct a variety of activities to introduce the students to the university experience.
 Further orientation takes place throughout the year through student activities, which may include seminars, workshops, tours and informal discussion sessions.
 AUD distinguishes itself with a unique student orientation program planned and orchestrated by AUD Student Orientation Leaders.
 All second through fourth year students are eligible to apply for this student leadership opportunity.
-Applications are available through the Dean of Student Services.
+Applications are available through the Office of Student Services.

-Student Organizations/ Athletics
+Student Organizations

 Involvement in student organizations/athletics is important for making new friends and provides the opportunity to share mutual interests with fellow students.
-The student activities program strengthens students' socialization skills and offers encouragement to those who are making a transition to university life.AUD-sponsored activities introduce students to many of the diverse social and cultural events held in the city.
-Information regarding campus student organizations can be found in the AUD Student Handbook.
+The student activities program strengthens students' socialization skills and offers encouragement to those who are making a transition to university life.
+AUD-sponsored activities introduce students to many of the diverse social and cultural events and intellectual experiences.
+Information regarding campus student organizations can be found in the AUD Student Handbook and on the AUD website.

 Student organizations are responsible for the conduct of all persons at university-related functions.
 All students and guests must conform to the UAE law.
 Please note that the Code of Student Conduct contained in this Catalog applies to all student activities on or off campus.
+Additional, detailed, and/or current activity and club rules and regulations are available in the Office of Student Activities.
 Every organization has the responsibility to take all reasonable steps to prevent any infraction of the university rules and UAE laws related to the activities of the organization.
 Any individual/group whose conduct is in violation of the Code of Student Conduct will be subject to disciplinary action.

 In addition, outlined penalties and disciplinary procedures will apply.
-Such action may include suspension or dismissal of individuals or suspension or termination of a particular activity or club.
+Such action may include suspension or dismissal of individuals or suspension or dismissal from a particular activity or club.
 The university has authority over all student organizations and activities.
-To provide for the efficient use of AUD's buildings and facilities and to protect the integrity and reputation of the university, student organizations must complete an online Proposed Event Form two weeks prior to any event.
+To provide for the efficient use of AUD's buildings and facilities and to protect the integrity and reputation of the university, student organizations must complete an online request two weeks prior to any event depending on the size and scale of the event.
 Prior approval for use of AUD facilities is required.
+This procedure is done with the coordination of Student Activities.
 Details are available with the Student Activities Coordinator(s).